Computer Science

 Students develop programming skills from beginning to advanced levels and also learn about the fundamental design and architectural considerations of computer systems.
 In the process, students have plenty of opportunities to demonstrate the discipline and persistence needed to bring a program to completion—all the while gaining confidence in their ability to think systematically and to recognize everyone's natural ability to do so.

-Because a thorough understanding of content from CSCI 171 Introduction to Programming and CSCI 182 Intro to Data Structures is essential to later CSCI courses, a student must earn at least a C in both of these courses in order to proceed with a CSCI major or minor.
-To complete a major or minor offered by the Computer Science Department, a student must earn a cumulative average of 2.000 or higher for the courses (required and elective, within the department or outside it, such as math and engineering) taken for that program.
+Because a thorough understanding of content from the four core courses is essential to later CSCI courses, a student must earn at least a 2.000 in all of these in order to proceed with a CSCI major or minor.
+To complete a major or minor offered by the Computer Science Department, a student must earn a cumulative average of 2.000 or higher for the courses (required and elective, within the department or outside it, such as math) taken for that program.

 College Wide Student Learning Outcomes of Principia College: Defining a Liberal Arts Education